 Why "AI workforce" matters now

+Service expectations have changed.
 People reply to messages faster than they fill forms.
 They want certainty quickly.
 They assume reschedules will be easy.
 They expect payment to be simple.

-At the same time, most service businesses are still trying to run on:
+At the same time, most service businesses are still trying to run on booking tools, payment links, notes, spreadsheets, missed calls and scattered message threads.
+The gap between expectation and operations shows up as:

 slower confirmations